 - Develops informational materials about nursing and health for public dissemination;

 - Promotes direct public-professional contact through health education programs provided by professional nurses;

-- Promotes public access to information about heath and nursing via the media and audio visual materials;
+- Promotes public access to information about health and nursing via the media and audiovisual materials;

 - Monitors public perceptions of and responses to services provided by the nursing profession and its members.